-- 11. The Tyler I.S.D. is a public school district receiving federal funding thereby making it subject to the provisions of 42 U.S.C.
-Section 2000(d), Title VI of the Civil Rights Act of 1964. - 12.
+- 12. The Tyler I.S.D. is a public school district receiving federal funding thereby making it subject to the provisions of 42 U.S.C.
+Section 2000(d), Title VI of the Civil Rights Act of 1964. - 13.
 Effective September 1, 1975, Section 21.031 Texas Education Code provides for the admission of students into the school districts in the State of Texas.
-Such statute provided as follows: - (a) All children who are citizens of the United States or legally admitted aliens and who are over the age of five years and under the age of 21 years on the first day of September of any scholastic year shall be entitled to the benefits of the Available School Fund for that year. - (b) Every child in this state who is a citizen of the United States or a legally admitted alien and who is over the age of five years and not over the age of 21 years on the first day of September of the year in which admission is sought shall be permitted to attend the public free schools of the district in which he resides or in which his parent, guardian, or the person having lawful control of him resides at the time he applies for admission. - (c) The board of trustees of any public free school district of this state shall admit into the public free schools of the district free of tuition all persons who are either citizens of the United States or legally admitted aliens and who are over five and not over 21 years of age at the beginning of the scholastic year if such person or his parent, guardian or person having lawful control resides within the school district. - 13.
-Pursuant to Section 21.031, the defendant members of the Tyler I.S.D.
+Such statute provided as follows: - (a) All children who are citizens of the United States or legally admitted aliens and who are over the age of five years and under the age of 21 years on the first day of September of any scholastic year shall be entitled to the benefits of the Available School Fund for that year. - (b) Every child in this state who is a citizen of the United States or a legally admitted alien and who is over the age of five years and not over the age of 21 years on the first day of September of the year in which admission is sought shall be permitted to attend the public free schools of the district in which he resides or in which his parent, guardian, or the person having lawful control of him resides at the time he applies for admission. - (c) The board of trustees of any public free school district of this state shall admit into the public free schools of the district free of tuition all persons who are either citizens of the United States or legally admitted aliens and who are over five and not over 21 years of age at the beginning of the scholastic year if such person or his parent, guardian or person having lawful control resides within the school district. - 14.
+Defendants Briscoe and Brockette in their official capacities have been and continue to enforce the terms of Section 21.031.

+15. Pursuant to Section 21.031, the defendant members of the Tyler I.S.D.
 Board of Trustees, on or about July 15, 1977, promulgated the following policy regarding the admission of students into the Tyler I.S.D.: